 The Best Credit Card Rewards for Road Trips: Bonus Points On Every Purchase

 Earning the same number of points on every purchase keeps travel simple.
-Not too long ago, flat-rate cards earned 1 point per $1.
-Several cards today earn 1.5 points or 2 points per $1 so you always earn bonus points.
+Not too long ago, flat-rate cards only earned 1x point per $1.
+Today, you’ll find many cards earn 1.5x points or 2x points per $1—so you always earn bonus points.

 Capital One Venture Rewards Credit Card

 One of the best overall travel credit cards for road or air travel is the Capital One Venture Rewards Credit Card.
 This card earns 2x Venture miles per $1 on every purchase.
 However, earn 5x miles on hotels and rental cars booked through Capital One Travel.

 You can redeem your Venture miles for travel statement credits, booking upcoming flights, or transferring to airline partners.